 - Where is my local household waste recycling site? - recycling centres in Burgess Hill and East Grinstead, and mobile waste collections across the District.

-- Garden Waste Kerbside Collection - collections for an annual subscription, please note there is currently a waiting list for this service.
+- Garden Waste Kerbside Collection - garden waste kerbside collections for an annual subscription.

 - Bulky household waste - collection from your home for a fee of things such as beds, fridges, bicycles, microwaves etc.

 - Assisted collections - for residents who need help putting their bin out for collection

 - Abandoned vehicles - report an abandoned vehicle

 - Street Sweeping - report a road that needs cleaning